bookio/client/README.md

 	<li>
 		<b>makefile</b> - The makefile is used for deployment and building the core files.
 		See the documentation inside the file.
-The tools needed to assumes Mac OSX.
+The tools needed assumes Mac OSX.
 	</li>

 	<li>